AnneliKlamas/test-converter/backend/README.md

 Moodle doesn't support "no partial credit", so it is always partial credit

-By default, Coursera DOCX is will have partial credit option.
+By default, Coursera DOCX will have partial credit option.

 Answer option need to start with letter or number followed by colon ':' or closing parenthesis ')'

-Correct answer should be marked wit '*'.
+Correct answer should be marked with '*'.
 Example: "*A) answer option text".
 Also, multiple symbols will work: "   ** * 1: answer option text".